Climate Emergency

 Title: Science Week at Kingsmead Primary – Inspiring Change for a Sustainable Future

-by Ruth Duberley, about 1 month agoPupils at Kingsmead Primary School in Northwich recently took part in an exciting and impactful Science Week.
+by Ruth Duberley, 3 months agoPupils at Kingsmead Primary School in Northwich recently took part in an exciting and impactful Science Week.
 With the support of over 30 visitors, including STEM Ambassadors, scientists, and local A-level Science students from Sir John Deane’s College, the event explored the theme of Change through activities and talks which included sustainability, climate change, and innovative solutions for a better future.

 A School Committed to Sustainability